The Pincer Grasp Is A Developmental Milestone Too Many Parents Ignore

 Consider what it takes to pick a piece of lint from a pair of pants.
 First, the eyes recognize the lint.
 Then, the brain coordinates the arm with the visual input to move the hand into position.
 Once in position, the small muscles in the hand work together, bringing the thumb and forefinger together.
 Then, mechanoreceptors in the fingers tell the brain how much pressure to apply to keep from crushing the object.
 Finally, with just the right amount of force, the lint is plucked and lifted away.

-Considering all the sophisticated systems that need to be in place will give parents an idea of when the pincer grasp will develop.
-By two months, typical babies will have enough hand-eye coordination and limb control to bring an object to their mouth.
-But the ability to reach and grasp will generally require that a baby can sit up without falling over, a skill that develops around six months.
+Considering all the sophisticated systems that need to be in place, the pincer grasp is not an early developmental milestone.
+By 2 months, typical babies will have enough hand-eye coordination and limb control to bring an object to their mouth.
+But the ability to reach and grasp will generally require that a baby can sit up without falling over, a skill that develops around 6 months.
 Once a kid is stable enough to reach out, they’ll slowly hone the pincer ability, first manipulating large objects with a full hand grasp and slowly working toward manipulating smaller objects.
-For most babies, the pincer grasp will be pretty well developed around 10-month of age.
+For most babies, the pincer grasp will be pretty well developed around 10 months of age.

 That said, there is a huge variation between babies in terms of when they develop certain skills.
 Children develop at their own pace, and coming early or late to a skill does not suggest a child will have poor outcomes in life.

 “If a parent is concerned about their child’s apparent failure to develop a skill, they should know that there’s variation in terms of when kids develop,” Kidd says.
 “But you’re never going to do harm to a kid by checking in with a pediatrician.”

 How Do Babies Learn the Pincer Grasp?